ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
-Containers are a good way to bundle and run your applications.
-In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
+Containers are a good way to bundle and run our applications.
+In a production environment, our need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
-Kubernetes provides you with a framework to run distributed systems resiliently.
-It takes care of scaling and failover for your application, provides deployment patterns, and more.
-For example: Kubernetes can easily manage a canary deployment for your system @web_kubernetes_overview.
+Kubernetes provides us with a framework to run distributed systems resiliently.
+It takes care of scaling and failover for our application, provides deployment patterns, and more.
+For example: Kubernetes can easily manage a canary deployment for our system @web_kubernetes_overview.
 Some features of kubernetes are:
-- Service discovery and load balancing Kubernetes can expose a container using the DNS name or using their own IP address.
+- Service discovery and load balancing: Kubernetes can expose a container using the DNS name or using their own IP address.
 If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
-- Storage orchestration Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.
+- Storage orchestration: Kubernetes allows us to automatically mount a storage system of our choice, such as local storages, public cloud providers, and more.
-- Automated rollouts and rollbacks You can describe the desired state for your deployed containers using Kubernetes, and it can change the actual state to the desired state at a controlled rate.
-For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers and adopt all their resources to the new container.
+- Automated rollouts and rollbacks: We can describe the desired state for our deployed containers using Kubernetes, and it can change the actual state to the desired state at a controlled rate.
+For example, we can automate Kubernetes to create new containers for our deployment, remove existing containers and adopt all their resources to the new container.
-- Automatic bin packing You provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
-You tell Kubernetes how much CPU and memory (RAM) each container needs.
-Kubernetes can fit containers onto your nodes to make the best use of your resources.
+- Automatic bin packing: We provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
+We tell Kubernetes how much CPU and memory (RAM) each container needs.
+Kubernetes can fit containers onto our nodes to make the best use of our resources.
-- Self-healing Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
+- Self-healing: Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to our user-defined health check, and doesn't advertise them to clients until they are ready to serve.
-- Secret and configuration management Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
-You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.
+- Secret and configuration management: Kubernetes lets us store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
+We can deploy and update secrets and application configuration without rebuilding our container images, and without exposing secrets in our stack configuration.
-- Batch execution In addition to services, Kubernetes can manage your batch and CI workloads, replacing containers that fail, if desired.
+- Batch execution: In addition to services, Kubernetes can manage our batch and CI workloads, replacing containers that fail, if desired.
-- Horizontal scaling Scale your application up and down with a simple command, with a UI, or automatically based on CPU usage.
+- Horizontal scaling: Scale our application up and down with a simple command, with a UI, or automatically based on CPU usage.
-- IPv4/IPv6 dual-stack Allocation of IPv4 and IPv6 addresses to Pods and Services
+- IPv4/IPv6 dual-stack: Allocation of IPv4 and IPv6 addresses to Pods and Services
-  Designed for extensibility Add features to your Kubernetes cluster without changing upstream source code.
+  Designed for extensibility Add features to our Kubernetes cluster without changing upstream source code.
 @web_kubernetes_overview